Thom-P/42-data_science_logistic_regression/readme.md

 ![pair plots](./figures/pair_plot1.png)

 We observe above the first 20 pair plots.
-Let's first focus on the pair plot corresponding to the two courses identified above as having a homogeneous score distribution across the different houses: _Arithmacy_ - _Care of Magical Creatures_.
+Let's first focus on the pair plot corresponding to the two courses identified above as having a homogeneous score distribution across the different houses: _Arithmancy_ - _Care of Magical Creatures_.
 The 4 clouds of points are fully superimposed and do not allow to discriminate between their corresponding 4 houses.
 We thus discard those two features from the dataset.
 We also notice that two features are perfectly (anti-)correlated and thus fully redundant: _Astronomy_ and _Defense Against the Dark Arts_.
 We remove the _Astronomy_ feature from our dataset.

 ## Task 3: Logistic Regression